 Benefits of the Inflatable Penile Prosthesis

 The main benefit of the IPP is that it provides the most natural erection for the patient and his partner.
 In the deflated state the penis is soft and when the patient desires an erection he compresses the pump in the scrotum causing fluid to move from the reservoir into the inflatable cylinders.
 This produces the rigid erection.
 A penile implant is not visible to anyone else and it is a completely contained device within the patient’s body.
 The presence of the penile implant does not change urination, sensation or orgasm/ejaculation.
 The surgery to place an IPP takes around 45 minutes.
 This procedure is occasionally an out-patient procedure, but most of the time patients are kept overnight for observation.

 Risk Factors for IPP

 The risk of infection is very low and the IPP is actually impregnated with antibiotics to further reduce the potential for infection.
 The risk of severe bleeding is less than 1% in men who are not taking blood thinners.
 A prescription for antibiotics and pain medicine is given to the patient at the time of discharge.

 After the Surgery

-A patient can go back to work between one and two weeks depending on the kind of work they do.
+A patient can go back to work between one and two weeks after penile implant surgery, depending on the kind of work they do.
 Patients with more strenuous work activities can return to work closer to two weeks.
-Your prosthetic surgeon will help determine when to go back to work following the surgery.
+Your prosthetic surgeon will help determine when to go back to work following penile implant surgery.
 Patients can begin use of the inflatable implant about 5-6 weeks after surgery though we instruct the patient in how to inflate/deflate the device starting at 2-3 weeks after surgery.